gtb-2022-huang-junjie/gtb-hjj-learn-git/README.md

 - git is good

-- git is not nice
+- git is not so nice